Bye-Bye, Beloved Beer..

-But something's been happening in the last couple of months, something new and utterly unwelcome: beer has become a harsh Migraine trigger.
-At first I only noticed this if I imbibed a couple too many on a weekend night and woke up the next morning with a Migraine.
-I told myself that I deserved this, knowing all the while that know one ever deserves Migraine headache pain.
+But something's been happening in the last couple of months, something new and utterly unwelcome: Beer has become a harsh migraine trigger.
+At first, I only noticed this if I imbibed a couple too many on a weekend night and woke up the next morning with a migraine.
+I told myself that I deserved this, knowing all the while that no one ever deserves migraine headache pain.
 But then it started to happen when I only had a couple and was far from getting that hazy beer buzz.

-Earlier this week I ventured out of my self-imposed Beer Hiatus and tried to see if maybe this beer trigger was a fabrication, that maybe there were other triggers in the environment I had been unaware of at the time of those Migraine episodes.
-I had a couple light beers at my friends' house while staying there overnight on Tuesday.
+Earlier this week, I ventured out of my self-imposed beer hiatus.
+I tried to see if maybe this beer trigger was a fabrication, that maybe there were other triggers in the environment I had been unaware of at the time of those migraine episodes.
+I had a couple of light beers at my friends' house while staying there overnight on Tuesday.
 Everything was fine.
 Whew.

-Had one - just one–on Wednesday while at another couple's house for dinner.
-A Corona with a lime this time.
+On Wednesday, I had one - just one while at another couple's house for dinner - a Corona with lime this time.
 Not my favorite, but I figured it was safe.
 Still all clear.
 Thank goodness.

 Is it possible that certain types of beers are okay?

-I don't know if I want to experiment much more, at least for the time being, but if anyone has any feedback he or she’d be interested in posting, I'm all ears.
+I don't know if I want to experiment much more, at least for the time being, but if anyone has any feedback they'd be interested in posting, I'm all ears.

 Thankful to be feeling up to par again, hours later,